 Dr. Lynam is known for a symmetrical and natural result

 Breast reduction is a procedure that often creates some of our happiest and most gratified patients.
 Schedule your consultation with Dr. Lynam in our Richmond, VA, office today.
 Call 804.560.5260.

 Some women have breasts that are uncomfortably large and on others, the diameter of the pigmented areola has become enlarged due to pregnancy.
-The discomfort from large heavy breasts may be physical, emotional or both.
-Large breasts can be the cause of multiple medical problems including neck, back and shoulder pain, skin irritation under your breasts, breathing problems and even skeletal deformities.
+The discomfort from large heavy breasts may be physical, emotional, or both.
+Large breasts can be the cause of multiple medical problems including neck, back and shoulder pain, skin irritation under your breasts, breathing problems, and even skeletal deformities.
 Large breasts can cause pain and discomfort, physically limiting a woman’s involvement in sports and other physical activities including involvement in sports due to your large breasts, pain and discomfort.
 Even when wearing two sports bras, many women just cannot run or jog due to pain.

 Insurance Approval for Breast Reduction

 Insurance may often cover breast reduction surgery if it is medically indicated.
 The insurance companies set guidelines that must be met prior to having surgery.
 A letter of pre-determination with photographs is sent to your insurance carrier for medical review.
 It often takes 4 to 6 weeks to receive a response.

 The best candidates are healthy women who are non-smokers and who have a positive outlook with realistic goals in mind.
 Optimal candidates are those who simply need to have the size and volume of their breasts reduced to improve physical symptoms or for cosmetic and/or emotional improvement.